fri3d3rike/physical-computing/README.md

 ## Weekly Reports

-Create a file called `PhysComp SS/WS<YY> Group <XX> Week <NN>.md` for every weekly assigment in `Weekly Reports`.
-For example: `PhysComp WS22 Group 02 Week 03.md`.
+Create a file called `PhysComp SS23 Group 09 Week <NN>.md` for every weekly assigment in `Weekly Reports`.
+For example: `PhysComp WS23 Group 02 Week 03.md`.
 Strictly follow this naming scheme and do not change it!
 If you include pictures of videos, put them in `Weekly Reports/Figures`.

 ## Repository